collerek/ormar/docs/fastapi.md

 Here you can find a very simple sample application code.

+!!!warning
+    This example assumes that you already have a database created.
+If that is not the case please visit [database initialization][database initialization] section.

 ## Imports and initialization

 First take care of the imports and initialization